tayoky/stanix/README.md

 git submodule update
 ```
 ### building
+you first need to build userspace apps and install it into the initrd
+you can do `make -C userspace/ install` to do that
-you can use `make all` to make all image or
+then you can use `make all` to make all images or
 - `make hdd` for hdd image
 - `make iso` for iso image
 you can do `make test` to make an hdd image and automaticly launch qemu with it